flame/blis/docs/Multithreading.md

 Regardless of whether you specified parallelism into your `rntm_t` object via the automatic or manual method, eventually you must use the data structure when calling a BLIS operation in order for it to have any effect.

 Let's assume you wish to call `gemm`.
 To so do, use the expert interface, which takes two additional arguments: a `cntx_t` (context) and a `rntm_t`.
-For the context, you may simply pass in `NULL` and BLIS will select a default context (which is exactly what happens when you call the basic/non-expert interfaces).
+For the context, you may simply pass in `NULL` and BLIS will select a default context internally (which is exactly what happens for both the `cntx_t*` and `rntm_t*` parameters when you call the basic/non-expert interfaces).
 Here is an example of such a call:
 ```c
 bli_gemm_ex( &alpha, &a, &b, &beta, &c, NULL, &rntm );
 ```
-This will cause `gemm` to execute and parallelize in the manner encoded by `rntm`.
+This will cause `gemm` to execute and parallelize in the manner encoded by `rntm` (and it will do so using a default `cntx_t*`).

 To summarize, using a `rntm_t` involves three steps:
 ```c